-It should catch their attention, and by that, I mean it should catch their attention in the right way.
+The font you use should catch their attention.
+By that, I mean it should catch their attention in the right way.
 Using job-related keywords, quantifiable accomplishments, and power words often does the trick.

 Poor spacing, spelling typos, and unreadable resume font, on the other hand, leave a bad impression on recruiters and hiring managers.